sreya-kambhatla/OTI-Tracker-AI/README.md

 ## 📥 Import Format

 The dashboard accepts `.xlsx`, `.xls`, and `.csv` files.
-Column names are matched automatically — common variations are handled.
+Column names are matched automatically.
 For best results use the template format:

 | Column | Format | Example |
 |--------|--------|---------|